 We’ve met some adventurous octogenarians, humorous baby boomers, joyful youngsters and wonderful guides, and we dine with four delightful people in the formal dining room whom we might not ever have been introduced to onshore.

-You’ll find that there are probably many new friends to make on a 104 night cruise.
+You’ll find that there are probably many new friends to make on a 104 night round the world cruise.

 9. The Food